 • Add onion, tomatoes, jalapeños, lime juice, cumin, salt, and cilantro (if using).

-1/2 cup onion, 5 cups Roma tomatoes, 2 tablespoons jalapeños, 2 tablespoons lime juice, 1/2 teaspoon ground cumin, 1/2 teaspoon salt, 1/3 cup fresh cilantro
+1/2 cup onion, 5 cups Roma tomatoes, 2 tablespoons jalapeños, 2 tablespoons lime juice, 1/2 teaspoon ground cumin, 1/2 teaspoon salt, 1/3 cup cilantro

 • Stir well to combine.